 Aside from percentage, there are also some companies that share their revenue with their employees.
 The employee’s hard work is being paid with bonuses.

 To make this method work, there should be profits to be shared.
-How big the bonuses are highly dependant on how much the profit earned by the company during a certain period.
+In addition, how big the bonuses are highly dependant on how much the profit is earned by the company during a certain period.

-Usually, the company shares 10% of the total profit earned for every employee in the company.
-But there are also companies that only share 7,5%, 5%, or even 2% of the total revenue.
+Usually, the company shares 10% of the total profit they get for every employee in the company.
+However, there are also companies that only share 7,5%, 5%, or even 2% of the total revenue.

-The bonus’ size is determined by how often the company shares its revenue.
+The determination of the bonus size is by how often the company shares its revenue.
 10% means once a year, while 2,5% is the best option if you share the profits quarterly.
 Here’s the formula:

 Bonus = (total profit x percentage)/ number of employees

 For this method, let’s take a look at Christie’s company.
 Her company shares a 5% total profit with their employee.
-There are 50 employees working in the company.
+Additionally, there are 50 employees working in the company.
 This year, they achieved 10 billion in profits.
 So, Christie and her colleagues will get:

 Bonus = (10.000.000.000 x 5%)/50 = $ 10.000.000

 Two methods on how to calculate the year-end bonus above have its own advantages and disadvantages.
 The second method is easier, but it’s kind of unfair if we look deeper into each employee’s performance.
-You can work leisurely and still get the same bonus amount with those that work diligently.
+Therefore, you can work leisurely and still get the same bonus amount with those that work diligently.
+Since competency management system helps you improve your employee performance to meet the standards desired by the company.

 The first method is harder.
 Even harder when you do the calculation manually and your company has hundreds or even thousands of employees.
-That’s why you need HRM software to make the job easier.
+Thus, that’s why you need HRIS software to make the job easier.
+HR software will automate your administrative tasks, calculate salary and taxes, manage leave and attendance, Expense claims, and more operations with the best HR Software in Singapore.